Early access

 What does “lifetime” mean here?

 One-time payment, no subscription.
 You get every future update to Klaussy at no extra cost for as long as the app exists.
-AI usage (Claude, GitHub) still runs on your own accounts.
+AI usage (your agents, GitHub) still runs on your own accounts.

 Which platforms are supported?